alessandrror/rust-exercises/README.md

-# rust-exercises
+# Content

-A repository to upload every exercise I can to learn Rust and become a Rustacean
+I create this repository to share my path to evolve as Rust developers from noobie to rustacean!

+First file called `rustling` contains the problems and my solutions files for the [rustlings](https://github.com/rust-lang/rustlings) game to learn Rust!